 - Facebook has more users.
 With a generation of users who have grown up on Facebook, the worldwide community tops more than 2 billion.
 While everyone has a Facebook account, we tend to see more activity among users 35 and older.
 This is the generation of users who were in college when Facebook launched.
 They have grown up with the platform and have a history of social interactions tied to Facebook.
 We also see their parents actively engaged, keeping up with their kids and grand-kids.

 - Conversely Instagram is the preferred network among users under the age of 35, with a high concentration among high school and college students.

 So what are you selling?
 Plumbing services to suburban housewives?
 Then you should have a strong presence on Facebook.
 Fashion, entertainment, and novelty items which appeal to a younger consumer?
 Then say hello to Instagram

 The first part of the equation is clearly going where your customers are, but the next piece is how the user experience and rules of engagement will impact your strategy.

-- On Facebook, the algorithm controls what your community sees, with popular post being served up again and again the timeline.
-To insure visibility for your posts you must engage your community getting them to like, share and comment on your content. this sends a signal to Facebook that users value your information and the algorithm will reward you by widening the distribution of your content.
-If you want to increase the odds that Facebook users will see your most relevant content as a businesses you need to have an advertising budget to boost popular content.
+- On Facebook, the algorithm controls what your community sees, with popular posts being served up again and again in the timeline.
+To insure visibility for your posts you must engage your community, getting them to like, share, and comment on your content.
+This sends a signal to Facebook that users value your information and the algorithm will reward you by widening the distribution of your content.
+If you want to increase the odds that Facebook users will see your most relevant content as a business, you need to have an advertising budget to boost popular content.

 Another part of the user experience is the hashtag.
 Completely irrelevant on Facebook, this is how people discover new content on Instagram.
 If you want to be successful you need to research the most relevant and popular hashtags for your industry.